-Rates usually include breakfast, sunset canapés and sparkling wine, one standard wine tasting each and an art tour of the estate.
+Rates usually include breakfast, one standard wine tasting each and an art tour of the estate.

 As well as an impressive indoor art collection, you’ll also find outdoor sculpture installations by the likes of Deborah Bell, Anton Smit and Dylan Lewis, whose bronze cheetahs prowl the grounds.